tektoncd/pipeline/docs/pipelines.md

 with name "pipeline-ws1" and wire it into the "output" workspace expected by the gen-code task.
 The same workspace will then also be wired into the "src" workspace expected by the commit task.
-If the workspace provided by the PipelineRun is a persitent volume claim then we have successfully shared files between the two tasks!
+If the workspace provided by the PipelineRun is a persistent volume claim then we have successfully shared files between the two tasks!

 #### Workspaces Don't Imply Task Ordering (Yet)

 One usecase for workspaces in `Pipeline`s is to provide a PVC to multiple `Task`s and have one or some write to it before the others read from it.
-This kind of behaviour relies on the order of the `Task`s - one writes, the next reads, and so on - but this ordering is not currently enforced by Tekton.
+This kind of behavior relies on the order of the `Task`s - one writes, the next reads, and so on - but this ordering is not currently enforced by Tekton.
 This means that `Task`s which write to a PVC may be run at the same time as `Task`s expecting to read that data.
-In the worst case this can result in deadlock behaviour where multiple `Task`'s pods are all attempting to mount a PVC for writing at the same time.
+In the worst case this can result in deadlock behavior where multiple `Task`'s pods are all attempting to mount a PVC for writing at the same time.

 To avoid this situation `Pipeline` authors can explicitly declare the ordering of `Task`s